 Your Oregon will is the starting point for your estate plan

-The best way to ensure that your wishes will be honored after your passing is to create a throughout estate plan with an experienced attorney.
+The best way to ensure that Oregon estate planning law will honor your wishes after your passing?
+Create a throughout estate plan with an experienced attorney.

 A will is a key component of any Oregon estate plan.